h c s

 Final Thought on Your Driver’s License as ID

 May 7, 2025, is fast approaching.
-If you plan to fly then or after that date now is the time to verify if your driver’s license is considered a REAL ID compliant document.
-Wait times at DMV offices are longer now than ever and processing of a new license can be lengthy.
-For peace of mind and a smooth experience with the TSA at the airport check your driver’s now.
+If you plan to fly then or after that date, now is the time to verify if your driver’s license is considered a REAL ID-compliant document.
+Wait times at DMV offices are longer now than ever, and the process of obtaining a new license can be lengthy.

 Bonus Tip: Keep a photo of your ID on your phone.